-First of all, you can test your existing tweets.
-Here, you can check for quotes, stats, headings, links, descriptions, and other items you usually tweet about.
+To begin with, you can test your existing tweets.
+You can check for quotes, stats, headings, links, descriptions, and other items you usually tweet about.
 Test your tweets with and without other content, i.e., video, gifs, links, etc. Also, you could test tweets with a similar image but alternative text.
 The impact and relevance of hashtags can also be tested by tweeting the same content using various hashtags.

-What you can do here is create an excel sheet with 3 divisions to list tweet content, tweet URL, and image to be used with a particular tweet.
+To help you work more efficiently, you can create an excel sheet with three divisions to list tweet content, tweet URL, and image to be used with a particular tweet.
 Use Twitter automation tools to schedule your tweets at suitable time slots.
-Once your tweets have been posted multiple times, you can export your data using Twitter Analytics or TweeTap.
+Once your tweets have been posted multiple times, you can export your data using Twitter analytics tools.

 Brands have become aggressively competitive to gain more popularity on Twitter.
 But a basic optimization and preliminary understanding of Twitter’s capability can give your brand an edge over the others.

 With tools like SocialPilot, success is at your fingertips.
-Utilize the tips as mentioned above, leverage most features, participate in Twitter trends, and you will notice the difference.
+Utilize the tips mentioned above, leverage most features, participate in Twitter trends, and notice the difference.